rjsf-team/react-jsonschema-form/README.md

 > Notes
 >
 > - Hiding widgets is only supported for `boolean`, `string`, `number` and `integer` schema types;
-> - An hidden widget takes its value from the `formData` prop.
+> - A hidden widget takes its value from the `formData` prop.

 #### File widgets